 “The physical attributes – strength, power, speed and endurance – are a given.
 We look for knowledgeable, well-balanced athletes who seek knowledge on sports performance and strength conditioning which demonstrates their ability to stay healthy and prevent injuries,” shares Jason Pullara, Director of Sports Performance for Northwestern University.

 Jason has the vital role of designing training and conditioning programs for 18 of Northwestern’s 19 sports teams.
 Jason and the Sports Performance Staff must continuously be innovative in the design of their training and conditioning programs to push their athletes to a higher level of achievement and thoughtfully prepare for each sport season.
-For this reason, the UltraSlide slideboard has become a highly-valued resource for the coaches and players.
+For this reason, UltraSlide’s collegiate sports training slideboards have become a highly valued resource for the coaches and players.

 “We recently acquired nine new UltraSlides which completely changed the way we train.
 We previously had one or two slideboards.
-Having a group of Ultraslides allows us to literally train a team with them,” shared Jason.
+Having a group of UltraSlides allows us to literally train a team with them,” shared Jason.
 Acquiring and maintaining equipment for 18 sports teams is no small task.
-The Ultraslide can be used by literally all 18 different teams by coordinating a regimen of exercises that speak to individual sports performance qualities and characteristics.
+The UltraSlide can be used by literally all 18 different teams by coordinating a regimen of slideboard training exercises that speak to individual sports performance qualities and characteristics.

-The versatility of the UltraSlide grows with the creativity of its users.
+The versatility of the UltraSlide grows with the creativity of its users as they master slideboard training.
 “We use the UltraSlides in a variety of ways for our athletes because we can use them to warm up or cool down in addition to performing strengthening and conditioning exercises.
 For example, the UltraSlides provide a much lower impact over standard running.
 Being in the Midwest, we are no longer inhibited by weather because we can assemble them wherever needed and still get the same results as what we might get from an outdoor-based workout,” Jason explains.
-As conscientious athletes, the Wildcats are diligent in training but the Ultraslides have renewed their interest in training by offering a new challenge that some traditional fitness machines or equipment might not.
+As conscientious athletes, the Wildcats are diligent in training but the UltraSlides have sparked their interest in creative training by offering a new challenge that some traditional fitness machines or equipment might not.